-Applications are currently being taken for the January 2021 cohort, which is scheduled for January 4 through July 2, 2021.
+A new remote option is now available!
+Applications are currently being taken for the December 2020 remote cohort, which is scheduled for December 7, 2020, through February 4, 2021.

 Professional and Employability Skills

-With YW Strive, you’ll learn and practice skills desired by local employers or that you can use to start your own business.
+With YW Strive, you’ll learn and practice skills desired by local employers or that you need to define and succeed on your career path.